section-engineering-education/engineering-education/articles/npm-registry-opensource-code-security-with-npm6/index.md

 `npm@6` speed range between 4x to 17x faster compared with `npm@4`.
 What this means is that, as a developer, the speed is not just to make exciting things faster, but it allows you to scale your projects beyond what they can do.

 **2. CI optimization**

 As a developer, you will spend much less time between pushing a new build, continuing deployment, iterating, and sharing changes.
 This means continuous integration (CI) and continuous deployment (CD) within your workflow with an additional 2x to 3x faster speed.

 **3. Automatic resolution and `package-lock.json` lock file conflicts.**

 `package-lock.json` is a generated file.
 It saves information about your Node.js dependencies you use. `package-lock.json` file is committed to your Git repository.

 **`package-lock.json` has the following advantages**
--   Increased reproducibility across teams, reduced network overhead during installation.
+-   Increased reproducibility across teams.
+-   Reduced network overhead during installation.
 -   It makes it easier to debug an issue in your app.
 -   With `npm@6`, your lock file is more stable across the teams on similar platforms as well as across operating systems unlike the former which had unexpected changes and platform differences.